nodep/nrfburn/README.md

 It also has an 8 pin flat cable connector through which it can flash nRF24LE1 devices as an in-system programmer.

 The DBG_LU1 output can be used as a UART debug output from the nRF24LU1+ dongle.
+There are also two LEDs (DBG1 and DBG2) which can be driven from the SparkFun breakout.
+This is also useful for debugging.

 ### The firmware